BryanWilhite/Blog/presentation/entry/2015/2015-10-09-my-introduction-to-the-odata-v4-timeframe-on-net.md

 ---json
 {
-  "author": "Bryan Wilhite",
-  "content": "The Microsoft OData v4 world is built on top of these NuGet packages: Microsoft.AspNet.OData, Microsoft.OData.Core and Microsoft.OData.Edm.
-It is far too easy to slip into an older implementation or worse to mix versions, causing the problems outlined in...", "inceptDate": "2015-10-09T16:21:34.318892-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "My introduction to the OData v4 timeframe on .NET", "documentShortName": "2015-10-09-my-introduction-to-the-odata-v4-timeframe-on-net", "fileName": "index.html",
+  "path": "./entry/2015-10-09-my-introduction-to-the-odata-v4-timeframe-on-net",
+  "date": "2015-10-09T23:21:34.318Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2015-10-09T23:21:34.318Z",
-  "slug": "my-introduction-to-the-odata-v4-timeframe-on-net",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "My introduction to the OData v4 timeframe on .NET" }
+  "clientId": "2015-10-09-my-introduction-to-the-odata-v4-timeframe-on-net",
+  "tag": "{\r\n  \"extract\": \"The Microsoft OData v4 world is built on top of these NuGet packages: Microsoft.AspNet.OData, Microsoft.OData.Core and Microsoft.OData.Edm.
+It is far too easy to slip into an older implementation or worse to mix versions, causing the problems outlined in...\"\r\n}"
+}
 ---

+# My introduction to the OData v4 timeframe on .NET

 The Microsoft OData v4 world is built on top of these NuGet packages: [Microsoft.AspNet.OData](https://www.nuget.org/packages/Microsoft.AspNet.OData/), [Microsoft.OData.Core](https://www.nuget.org/packages/Microsoft.OData.Core/) and [Microsoft.OData.Edm](https://www.nuget.org/packages/Microsoft.OData.Edm/).
 It is far too easy to slip into an older implementation or worse to mix versions, causing the problems outlined in “[ODataController returning HTTP 406 Not Available](http://stackoverflow.com/questions/29975653/odatacontroller-returning-http-406-not-available/29975654?stw=2).”